mrasu/echoed/README.md

 ## Option 1.
 Create a New Directory with Example Tests

-1. Initialize a new directory using npx:
+1. Initialize a new directory using npm:
     ```bash
     mkdir my_test_directory && cd my_test_directory
     npm create echoed@latest